grao23/coe-332-homework-repo/homework03/README.md

     csv_dict_writer.writerows(data['meteorite_landings'])

+To build our image:

+docker build -t <gautamrao>/<ml_data_analysis>:1.0 ./

+To mount data at runtime:

+docker run -v $(pwd)/ml_data_analysis.py:/code/ml_data_analysis.py \ (do this for each file can be done together as well)

+To run code:

+docker run -v $(pwd)/ml_data_analysis.py:/code/ml_data_analysis.py \ dockerfile python /code/ml_data_analysis.py

 ----File Descriptions:

+Dockerfile --> This file goal is containerize the contents of the files below.
+We first use the FROM function to take the python 3.12 environment and then we start installing our dependecies in Pandas and Pytest using the RUN function.
+Following this we copy the files from below by using the COPY function to be able to copy them into our data container which we want to run later.
+Following this we use the RUN function once more to run each file individually inside of the container.

 ml_data_analysis --> This files goal is to print out certain summary data statitics related to the code which we have written.
 In the code we will see 3 main functions which calcuate the average mass of an meteorite in the north/south hemisphere, the average mass of a meteorite in the east/west hemisphere and the great circle algorithm which is imported from a seperate gcd_algorithm.py file.